-1. The General Medical Council (GMC) has a duty, as a matter of public safety under the Medical Act 1983, to ensure that medical students are fit to practise medicine when they apply to the GMC for provisional registration.
-The following regulations shall govern the procedures in the University to

-2. There shall be a Medical Students Register which shall be maintained by the Faculty Boards of Medical Biology and Clinical Medicine through a Fitness to Practise Committee (FTP Committee).
+- 1. The General Medical Council (GMC) has a duty, as a matter of public safety under the Medical Act 1983, to ensure that medical students are fit to practise medicine when they apply to the GMC for provisional registration.
+The following regulations shall govern the procedures in the University to ensure that preclinical and clinical medical students are fit to practise medicine as defined in guidance issued by the Medical Schools Council and General Medical Council. - 2.
+There shall be a Medical Students Register which shall be maintained by the Faculty Boards of Medical Biology and Clinical Medicine through a Fitness to Practise Committee (FTP Committee). - 3.
+Any person or body may refer any matter which gives a cause for concern about a medical student's fitness to practise to the Clinical Dean who shall undertake a preliminary consideration of the matter and decide whether: